Binalonan: History

 According to historians, the town's name is an evolution of the Pangasinense term balon, which means "packed lunch"; or in Tagalog, baon.

 In a traditional story which now plays an important role in the town's history, the area was originally owned by a Spaniard named Don Salvador.
 It was told that he instructed his men to put up crude wooden fences along the property to establish his ownership.
 During the course of their work, Don Salvador's men used to have their lunch and rest under Camachile trees located in the center of the land mainly due to its breezy shades.

 Don Salvador offered his pastureland to several immigrants from Ilocos.
 When they asked Don Salvador how they were going to find the said land, the owner answered: "It is the place where people bring their balon to eat".
 Hence the term Binnalonan, which in Ilocano and Pangasinan means "a place where people bring and eat their baon", was born.
 At present, the town is called Binalonan while its people are known as Binalonians.

 In 1838, Ilocano herdsmen and laborers constituted the first town in San Felipe.
 Later on, this was transferred to Santa Catalina, then returned to its previous site where the town still stands to this day.
+The town was the site of a World War II battle during the Japanese invasion of the Philippines.